SpeedyZ500/pytest-instructions/README.md

     pip3 install pytest
     ```

+Your environment is now ready for you to write some `pytest` tests.

 ## 2 Create a Test File

+The

+1. Navigate to `demo/`

 `pytest` testing files must follow a specific naming scheme.
 They must be begin with `test_` or end with `_test`.
 The file extension for your test file should be `.py`, because it is a python file.
 For these instruction we have provided example test files, and a test file you can edit, to write your own tests, as well as starter code.